sf-wdi-37/firebase-auth/README.md

 ### What Is Firebase?

 Firebase is a PaaS, or "Platform as a Service."
 That means it offers a number of cloud-based computing services, including the one that matters to us today: a realtime database.
+Firebase is owned by Google.

 Not only can we access a Firebase database programmatically using code, but we can also interact with data via a graphical interface in the browser.